dwm9100b/HowTo-EmployeeOnboardingUsingSharePoint/README.md

 To use:

-1. Download the zip in the App folder
+1. Click on the Green "Code" button above
+2. Click on Download ZIP
+3. Once downloaded, unzip it
-2. From within your PowerApp studio
+5. From within your PowerApp studio
-3. Select Apps in the left nav
+6. Select Apps in the left nav
-4. From the top nav, select Import canvas app
+7. From the top nav, select Import canvas app
+8. When asked, navigate to your unzipped file
+9. The PowerApp is in the App folder, select it
-5. Follow the prompts
+10. Then follow the prompts
-6. Once imported, just run the app
+11. Once imported, just run the app

 Enjoy,